-The second option has the advantage of comparing one option to its alternative (i.e., for the individuals in Stratum A either a coworker model based on all the monitored workers will be used or a coworker model based on the workers in Stratum A will be used).
-The problem with this approach is that Stratum A is not independent of the population of all monitored workers (because the stratum is a subset of the population) and this dependence complicates the test.
+Document No. ORAUT-RPRT-0053 Revision No. 02 Effective Date: 10/08/2014 Page 12 of 46 that Stratum A is not independent of the population of all monitored workers (because the stratum is a subset of the population) and this dependence complicates the test.
 The first option does not have this complication because Stratum A and Stratum B are assumed to be independent of each other.
 For this reason, the statistical tests discussed below compare the strata to each other rather than comparing a stratum to the population of monitored workers from which it was drawn.

-5.1 COMPARISON OF STRATA AT STEP 3: MONTE CARLO PERMUTATION TEST contain enough information to decide if strata are different, and it is recommended that such datasets not be stratified.
+5.1 COMPARISON OF STRATA AT STEP 3: MONTE CARLO PERMUTATION TEST

 It is practical to compare strata at Step 3 as long as the bioassay data are fit using the ROS method.
 For bioassay data that require an effective fit, the comparison of strata is pushed upstream to Step 2 (for reasons discussed below).
-Datasets that are modeled using the binomial fit are considered to not
+Datasets that are modeled using the binomial fit are considered to not contain enough information to decide if strata are different, and it is recommended that such datasets not be stratified.